Create and manage users in your domain manually using the Administration → Users area. You can:

 - Click the Add User button.
 The User Information window appears.

 Enter the basic user information, like Name, Email, and Phone, and choose one or more roles that this user will have in the current domain.
-The tabbed area to the right of the fields will dynamically display the Permissions, Finders, and Applications associated with the selected role or roles.
+The tabbed area to the right of the fields will dynamically display the Permissions, Finders, Applications, Dashboards, and Panels associated with the selected role or roles.

 If you select the Admin role, you will not be able to select an additional role for the user.
 This is because the Admin role grants a user full application permissions, and so does not benefit from additional roles.
 Go to Users and roles to learn more about this.